 Note: For EU procurements, the mandatory standstill period will be applied.

 The steps given above may appear somewhat bureaucratic; however, they are there to protect you from accusations of treating one supplier more favourably than another.
-The use of sealed submissions, held in a secure location and opened at the same time in front of a number of people provides evidence that there has been no collusion between the buyer and a supplier.
+The use of sealed submissions, held in a secure location and opened at the same time in front of a number of people, or the use of a secure e-tendering system, provides evidence that there has been no collusion between the buyer and a supplier.